mitchpaulus/neobem/doc/getting_started.inc.md

 ### Quick Instructions

 1. Download program files.
-2. Add folder location to `PATH` or symlink executable to location in `PATH`.
+2. Add folder location containing program files to `PATH` environment variable or symlink the executable `nbem` to a location in `PATH`.
 3. Execute `nbem` in shell or command interpreter.

 See below for additional details on these steps.